sap-tutorials/Tutorials/tutorials/appgyver-display-information/appgyver-display-information.md

     ![Barcode](barcode.gif)

-    The app should displayed the following information and image.
+    The app should display the following information and image (it may take a few seconds to retrieve the information/image).

     ![Scan results](ScanDisplay.png)